segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/index.md

 ## Cloud-mode - aka Server-side

-"Cloud mode" data is data sent _without_ bundling the Segment-Adobe-Analytics SDK.
-It can be sent using mobile libraries, Analytics.js, and other server based libraries.
+"Cloud-mode" data is data sent _without_ bundling the Segment-Adobe-Analytics SDK.
+It can be sent using mobile libraries, Analytics.js, and other server-based sources.

 *For more information on mobile native integrations using Segment's iOS and Android Adobe Analytics SDKs, see the [next section in this doc](#setting-up-adobe-analytics-for-mobile).*